FAQ's

 Q. Is NAC’s Agency Agreement standard to all authors?

 A. We try to maintain uniform terms across the board, for simplicity in dealings with all authors.
-We will exclude by mutual agreement previously published works but, apart from agreed exclusions, all future works will fall within NAC’s remit.
+We will exclude by mutual agreement previously published works but, apart from agreed exclusions, all future works of fiction will fall within NAC’s remit.

 Q. Is NAC’s agreement the same as other literary agents?